Introduction and Purpose

 6.1 Pre-Match Setup

 6.1.1 Equipment Setup.
-Restart all consoles at least one hour before scheduled matches and test each game client by loading into a custom game.
+Restart all computers at least one hour before scheduled matches and test each game client by loading into a custom game.

 6.1.2 Technical Failure of Equipment.
 If a player encounters any equipment problems during any phase of the setup process, that player must alert and notify a coach and a League Official immediately.